ybgskr12/Reforestation/README.md

-## Why was the picture sent to prison?
-It was framed.
+## Why did the barber win the race?
+He took a short cut.